Charles E W Bean, Diaries, AWM38 3DRL 606/244/1 - 1916 - 1933 - Part 10

 Commanders should perform this duty with infantry they support.

-There is value in Divisional Liaison Officers, especially selected
+There is value in Divisional Liaison Officers, specially selected

 and trained to give impartial accounts, so as to check the